PhilipYip1988/python-tutorials/002_markdown/readme.md

 # Markdown

 A text file can only be used to store unformatted text.
 The markdown file is similar to the text file, however allows text to be formatted using very simple markdown syntax.
-The Markdown file can be editted in JupyterLab or VSCode or it can be uploaded on GitHub directly and uploaded (this document itself is a Markdown file hosted on GitHub):
+The Markdown file can be editted in JupyterLab or Visual Studio Code or it can be uploaded on GitHub directly and edited within GitHub.
+This document itself is a Markdown file hosted on GitHub:

 ![001_markdown_preview](./images/001_markdown_preview.PNG)